DimaMasakovsky/DimaMasakovsky/README.md

 - REST api
 #### I've finished few courses
 - [Codeacademy: HTML, CSS, Git, CLI](https://www.codecademy.com/profiles/Masakovsky)
-- LeverX: SAPUI course

 #### My Projects
+- [Picloud](https://picloud-project.web.app/) - Kind of social network, built with angular.
 - [G.O.A.T](https://dimamasakovsky.github.io/G.O.A.T-Fallout-3-school-test/) - I've build a copy of a quiz, which was presented in Fallout 3 Game.
 - [Car-Picker](https://dimamasakovsky.github.io/car-picker-course-project/) - I'm helping my friend with his university project on a business subject by developing a static site for him.
-- Also I've build some JS projects on courses

 #### You can reach me on my social networks